Vincent1Vincent2/playwrite-scraper-wp-migration-manager-plugin/README.md

 - Browser not initialized: ensure Playwright installed and container has required libs
 - Timeouts: increase `proxy_read_timeout` and inspect target site blocking
 - High CPU: lower concurrency (one request at a time) or scale horizontally
+- Import errors: ensure you're running from the project root when using `scraper.app:app`, or use `app:app` when inside the `scraper/` directory

 ---